marufMunshi/marvel-heroes/readme.md

 * Followed React file structure pattern.
 * Managed state by Redux
 * Used styled-components for styling purpose.
-* Used Grid, Modal and Button from React bootstrap 3
+* Used Grid, Drawer and Button from Material-UI
 * For module bundling used Webpack

 # How to use